• Self-Care

 Final Thoughts

-You’ve worked hard today; you deserve a night that actually feels like a break.
+You’ve worked hard.
+You deserve a night that actually feels like rest.

 Enjoyed this blog post?
 Don’t forget to pin it!